- Computational Social Science

 - Natural Language Processing studies ways to improve a user's ability to find, absorb and extract information from online text.

 We’ve come a long way from five graduates in 2005.
-Information Science currently has around 350 undergraduate majors enrolled across all three schools, nearly 100 master’s students and about 60 PhDs.
+Information Science currently has nearly 540 undergraduate majors enrolled across all three schools, nearly 100 master’s students and about 60 PhDs.
 We have about 40 faculty members appointed to Information Science – including Cornell University President Martha Pollack, a leading scholar in artificial intelligence – and many affiliated faculty members who work with our students from other “home” departments, like Computer Science, Communication, and Engineering.
 Committed to being a home to a diverse community of scholars, Cornell Information Science takes seriously Ezra Cornell's founding principle of "any person, any study" and believes that multiple perspectives enhance creativity.

 Our students are equipped with the necessary skills to be game-changers in today’s workforce, and have gone on to jobs with many of the major tech and social media companies, such as Microsoft, Apple, Facebook, Verizon, and Yahoo.
 Others have joined start-ups, formed their own, or volunteered their time at not-for-profit organizations.